vriddhi1203/vriddhi1203/README.md

 ### HOLAA!!
 Welcome to my GitHub world 👋

 - 🔭 I’m currently working on my programming skills, DS, Algo and Android Development
-- 🌱 I’m currently learning Android Development and practising Competitve Development
+- 🌱 I’m currently learning Android Development and practising Competitve Programming
 - 🤔 I’m looking for help with Projects on android in both java and kotlin
 - 💬 Ask me about DS and Algo(though I'm still practising it :-))
 - 📫 How to reach me: bhardwaj.vriddhi2000@gmail.com